QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 public int hashCode() {
     // Objects.hash(...)
     // or head != null ? head.hashCode() : 0
-    // should have been enough...
+    // could have been enough in other cases but not this one
+    // since we decided in equals that two lists
+    // are equals if they have the same content
+    // (no matters the type).
     final int prime = 31; // int max power
     int hash = 1; // return 1
     for (E e : this) { // or more is we have values